JNicolas45/2338-FOLDER/Testplanoutline.md

 ## Test Team

-Who is on the team and what is their role/assignment
+Matthew and Angel, one is testing on the Playstation and the other is testing on the Xbox.
+As stated since we're playing on different devices each of us may enocunter something different that the others can't be able to find or see.

 ## Milestones